All Year: Yes

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

-We have space for 1-2 volunteers around August 9 onward for stays of at least 3 weeks.
+We have space for 1-2 volunteers in June onward and prefer stays of at least 3 weeks.
 We may be full in July, but do inquire.

 We are a lovely heritage farmstead on the eco-marvellous Bruce Peninsula.
 7 acre property includes small barn, wonderful old apple trees, large gardens and Wellness Studio.
 After 5 years of running a great little local foods cafe, in 2013 we began transitioning to other ways of utilizing our harvest.
 Our primary emphasis is now on herbs and you will have ample opportunity to learn about growing, wildcrafting, harvesting and using herbs for food, medicine, personal and home care.
 We grow and harvest over 80 varieties of herbs throughout the growing season.
-We have a small and expanding herd of goats ( mostly Kiko) and Icelandic sheep, and a flock of heritage ducks
+We have a small and expanding herd of goats ( mostly Kiko) and Icelandic sheep, and often flocks of various poultry.

 Please contact us if you are interested in helping with our gardens (primarily medicinal and culinary herbs plus mixed vegetable), goats, ducks & projects.

 Morning and evening animal care and interaction with the goats, sheep and our flock of heritage ducks are year round activities.

 You are invited to come join us at our small holding with vegetable, herb & perennial gardens, as well as fruit trees.

 We are in the process of repairing, reclaiming & renovating the gardens & fruit trees, as they had been somewhat neglected when we arrived.
 Gardening, maintenance, repair & building help all appreciated.
 There will be an emphasis on some barn repair and stabilization this year.
 We enjoy marvellous meals at home and can happily feed omnivores & vegetarians.